OWASP/www-chapter-albuquerque/index.md

 Please RSVP to franklin.dyer@owasp.org.
 If you want to participate in the lab exercise, please bring a personal computer and make an account on the Portswigger website before the event.
 It is also recommended (but not required) to install either Burp Suite Community Edition, or another web proxy of your choice.

 ### Agenda:
-- Greetings and salutations
+- Meet and greet
-- Featured presentation "Code Eyeballing"
+- Featured presentation "Cross-Site Request Forgery Basics"
+- Elect 2 co-leaders for next year
 - Pitch ideas and recruit volunteers for future presentations